-Michigan Supreme Court denies new redistricting timeline request in face of Census delays - News Break
+Michigan Supreme Court denies new redistricting timeline request in face of census delays - News Break

 The Michigan Supreme Court on Friday denied a request from the state's redistricting commission for a deadline extension to propose and adopt new political maps.
-The Michigan Independent Citizens Redistricting Commission had proactively petitioned the court for new deadlines in light of an unprecedented six-month delay in the Census data the commission will use to draw new districts.www.petoskeynews.com
+The Michigan Independent Citizens Redistricting Commission had proactively petitioned the court for new deadlines in light of an unprecedented six-month delay in the census data the commission will use to draw new congressional and legislative districts.www.freep.com

 Comments / 0